-When taking pupils off the school premises, we will ensure that:
+When taking students off the school premises, we will ensure that:

-- Risk assessments will be completed where off-site visits and activities require them. - All off-site visits are appropriately staffed. - Staff will take a school mobile phone, a portable first aid kit, information about the specific medical needs of pupils along with the parents' contact details. - There will always be at least one first aider on school trips and visits. - For trips and visits with pupils in the Early Years Foundation Stage, there will always be at least one first aider with a current paediatric first aid certificate. - For other trips, there will always be at least one first aider on school trips and visits.
+- Risk assessments are completed for off-site visits and activities. - All off-site visits are appropriately staffed. - Staff will take a school mobile phone, a first aid kit (if required and some places will have these available as well as being available in all school vehicles), information about any medical needs of the student(s), along with any required emergency contact details. - There will always be at least one first aider on school trips and visits. - For other trips, there will always be at least one first aider available and in attendance.